What does "Average Retirement Savings" mean? Average for whom?

-Are you an employee who is lucky enough to still have a Defined Benefit pension plan?
-(Public employees and some private employers still have these lifetime pension plans that the last generation assumed everyone would have).
+Are you a retiree who is lucky enough to have a Defined Benefit pension plan?
+Public employees and some private employers still have these lifetime pension plans that the last generation assumed everyone would have.

-If you do have a pension, that means that you have a lifetime income -- and need savings to supplement your income (pension and Social Security) instead of provide a larger portion of the needed income.
+If you do have a pension, that means that you have a lifetime income -- and need savings to supplement your income.
+BUT with a pension and Social Security you have more monthly income than the average person does... right?

-The problem is that you may think you've got a lifetime pension there... but where the Defined Benefit plans never end, the Defined Contribution is only good as long as you have funds left.
+The problem is that you may think you've got a lifetime pension there...
+And I hope that you do!
+However, where the Defined Benefit plans pay a lifetime benefit, the Defined Contribution is only good as long as you have funds left.

 Are you a retiree, like many others, with no pension at all?